 Parties and politicians want their messages to generate media coverage and thereby reach voters.
 In this research project, we study whether and how party campaign messages are taken up by the media: which party actors are most successful in getting their messages into newspapers?
 What kinds of issues are most interesting to journalists and editors?
 And which newspapers are most likely to report on what party's messages?

-‘Partisan bias in message selection: media gatekeeping of party press releases’ (forthcoming in Political Communication)
+‘Partisan bias in message selection: media gatekeeping of party press releases’ (Political Communication)

 ‘Who gets into the papers?
 Media attention to party communication in election campaigns’ (forthcoming in British Journal of Political Science)